Perihelion Precession

 MESSENGER at epoch ~2013: 575.31 + 5,028.8 = ~5,604″/century (geocentric)

-Scenario B — Geocentric rate is unchanged (supports GR): If the geocentric precession remains constant at ~5,604″/century (corresponding to ~575.31″ ICRF), within measurement uncertainty, this would be evidence that the precession rate is constant — consistent with General Relativity’s prediction that the ~43″ is a fixed space-time curvature effect.
-In this case:
+Scenario B — Geocentric rate is unchanged (supports GR).
+If the geocentric precession remains constant at ~5,604″/century within measurement uncertainty, this is evidence the rate is constant — consistent with GR’s prediction that the ~43″ is a fixed space-time curvature effect.
+The model’s alternative would be refuted.
+Alternatively, the outcome could indicate the model-predicted drift has been absorbed by the GR-inclusive analysis pipeline (see point 3 above).

 MESSENGER vs BepiColombo